 At the heart of this product is the filter straw, which removes E.coli and other harmful waterborne bacteria from the water.
 Packaged with a leak-proof BPA-free bottle, this is a to-go option that is makes drinking from a pond or stream possible when hiking or exploring outdoors.Read more

 This is one of the easiest options to use.
 Just stop at the water source, fill the bottle, screw the lid and drink.
-The water gets filtered first through company’s award-winnings technology, a hollow fiber membrane, which removes bacteria and protozoa.
-Then there is a second line of defense, the replaceable activated carbon capsule that reduces chlorine.
+The water gets filtered first through the company’s award-winning technology, a hollow fiber membrane, which removes bacteria and protozoa.
+Then there is also a second line of defense; the replaceable activated carbon capsule that reduces chlorine.
 The fiber membrane filters up to 1,000 liters of water.

 LifeStraw does not use iodine or iodinated resin chemicals to treat the water, so there is no aftertaste.
 It is easy to carry and functions well thanks to its flip-top mouthpiece.
 It meets the EPA standards, so consumers can trust the water is safely being filtered to be able to drink.
 Simply replace the filter when it’s time, but this is a great way to stay hydrated when on the trails and even at home.